PeterCookDev/TalksIveEnjoyed/Agile.md

 - [Jez Humble - (Re-)architecting for Continuous Delivery](https://vimeo.com/68226813)  [1:00:33]
 - [Jez Humble - DevOps Culture and Practices To Create Flow](https://www.youtube.com/watch?v=oX8af9kLhlk)  [45:38]

 - [Neal Ford - Continuous Delivery for Architects](https://vimeo.com/105751212) [1:01:46]
+Takeaway: Fast automated feedback on the production readiness of your app whenever you change infrastructure, code or config.
+Each stage in the deployment pipeline is an opportunity for feedback.
+Diamond dependencies - when dependencies of dependencies are different.
+Prefer choreography to orchestration of services (no 3rd parties such as ESB).
+Try consumer driven contracts.

 - [Rachel Laycock - Continuous Delivery: Tales from the Windowsland](https://www.youtube.com/watch?v=TpzRuUB9r9o)  [48:01]
 - [Jennifer Davis - From Hero to Zero](https://vimeo.com/104252736)  [29:05]
 - [Damian Brady - .NET Deployment Strategies: the Good, the Bad, and the Ugly ](https://vimeo.com/171950824) [49:01]